oracle-livelabs/oci/oci-stack-monitoring-getstarted/01-access-env/access-env.md

    	 Stack Monitoring Enterprise Summary page opens.

-2. Connect to the correct **Region** and **Compartment**
+2. Connect to the appropriate **Region** and **Compartment**

-   On the Stack Monitoring Enterprise Summary page, select the following from the drop-down menus:
+   For this workfshp, from the Stack Monitoring Enterprise Summary page, select these following from the drop-down menus:
     - Region: **US East (Ashburn)**
     - Compartment : **root/eStore/OracleApps**

    ![Oracle Cloud console, Stack Monitoring Enterprise Summary page](images/2-3-access.png " ")

 When the correct region and compartment is chosen, the Enterprise Summary page will be populated.
-If you find the Enterprise Summary is empty double check the region and compartment.
+If you find the Enterprise Summary is empty or you see an error message, double-check to confirm you have selected the correct region and compartment.

    ![Oracle Cloud console, Stack Monitoring Enterprise Summary page](images/2-4-access.png " ")

-You may now **proceed to the next lab**.
+You may now **proceed to the next activity**.

 ## Acknowledgements